Badwater Ultramarathon: Course

 Originally, the run was conceived as being between the lowest and the highest points in the contiguous United States: Badwater, Death Valley -282 ft and Mt.
 Whitney's summit 14,505 ft.
-The two are only 80 mi apart on the map, but the land route between the two points is substantially longer, 146 mi, because of detours around lake beds and over mountain ranges.
+The two are only 80 mi apart in a straight line, but the land route between the two points is substantially longer, 146 mi, because of detours around lake beds and over mountain ranges.
 Additionally, since the finish line is 11 mi from the nearest trailhead, anyone who competes over the 146 mi race distance must be capable of a total physical effort of 157 mi.
 Due to the two mountain ranges that must be crossed between Badwater and Whitney, the course's cumulative elevation gain exceeds 19,000 ft.

-Because the United States Forest Service requires permits to climb Mt.
+Because the Inyo National Forest requires permission to climb Mt.
 Whitney and because of the large number of participants, the official course was shortened to end at Whitney Portal.
 The Badwater-to-Portal course is 135 mi long, with 13,000 ft of cumulative elevation gain.
 Forest Service regulations do not allow competitive events in the John Muir Wilderness.